Topics Map > Software Guides > Zoom

 Mute participants upon entry: If “Enable join before host” is not checked, this setting will mute all participants as they join the meeting.

-Only authenticated users can join: Check this if you want to require all participants to authenticate through Zoom Single Sign On (SSO).
+Require authentication to join: Check this if you want to require all participants to authenticate through Zoom Single Sign On (SSO).
 If set, participants will need to follow specific authentication steps when joining meetings, the details for which are in the article How do I join upcoming meetings?

-Record the meeting automatically: Check this if you want the meeting to be automatically recorded.
+Automatically record meeting: Check this if you want the meeting to be automatically recorded.
 Select if you want it to be “On the local computer” of you or an alternative host or “In the cloud” (zoom.us/recordings).
 Note that cloud recordings may only be available for a limited amount of time.

 Alternative Hosts: Enter the email address of another instructor to allow them to start the meeting in your absence; however, note the email address entered here must be based on the instructor’s ePass username (instead of an email alias, for instance).